Army University

 The Army University is a professional military education university system of the United States Army.
 It is the largest professional military education system in the world, with over 150,000 soldiers educated in more than 88 occupations across its worldwide network of 70 schools.
-Approximately 25% of its curriculum is currently accredited, primarily for officer training; however, initiatives are underway to accredit all enlisted training as well.
+Approximately 25% of its curriculum is currently accredited, primarily for officer training, and initiatives are underway to accredit all enlisted training as well.

 Army University Press

 Army University Press is a university press affiliated with Army University.
 It is based out of Fort Leavenworth, Kansas.